European-XFEL/Karabo/doc/concepts/general_concepts.rst

 .. note::

-	While the above examples are Python code, having to access items of a dictionary-like container by key, instead of iterating over key-value pairs seems unnecessary complex.
+	While the above examples are Python code, having to access items of a dictionary-like container by key, instead of iterating over key-value pairs, seems unnecessary complex.
 	In the middle-layer API a more *pythonic* solution is available using ``Hash.iteritems()``.

 .. note::

-    In both python APIs requesting a non-existing key from the Hash will return ``None``.
+    In both Python APIs requesting a non-existing key from the Hash will return ``None``.